A brief history…

 Training Seminars and activities

-We held an extremely important and successful PLL seminar in 2009 following breaking news of a DNA test having been developed for PLL by the AHT, which was attended by candidates worldwide.
+We held an extremely important and successful PLL seminar in 2009 following breaking news of a DNA test having been developed for PLL by the Animal Health Trust, which was attended by candidates Worldwide.

 Prior to KC recognition, the club previously held annual Companion Dog Shows which included a “mini match” at the end of the show judged by a Miniature Bull Terrier specialist judge.
 These enabled the club to send generous donations to the Animal Health Trust for their research into the specific Miniature Bull Terrier inherited condition of Primary Lens Luxation to the order of £200.
-Our President, Zelda Lewis, was recognised for her and the hard work of the Club by being made a “Guardian of the Animal Health Trust” and we were very proud to be awarded this prestigious title.
+Our then President, Zelda Lewis (RIP), was recognised for her hard work and that of the Club by being made a “Guardian of the Animal Health Trust” and we were very proud to be awarded this prestigious title.

-We hold two open shows a year and the prestigious “Miniature Bull Terrier Trophy Show” culminating in the “Miniature Bull Terrier of the Year” being crowned.
+We now hold one open show a year to promote up and coming judges and the prestigious “Miniature Bull Terrier Trophy Show” culminating in the “Miniature Bull Terrier of the Year” being crowned.
 This is judged by two CC awarding judges.
-From 2015 we have awarded a set of Challenge Certificates (CC’s).
-Our first Champ show will be September 6th 2015 and will be judged by Juliet Shaw (Badlesmere).
+In 2015 we were awarded a set of Challenge Certificates (CC’s) and our first Champ show on September 6th 2015 was judged by Juliet Shaw of the famous Badlesmere Kennel.
+We have held an annual championship show since in addition to our open show.

 Health Related Issues